 Grundfos MAGNA and MAGNA3 pumps can be used with the state of the art Grundfos GO Remote app.
 The MAGNA pumps can be fitted with optional expansion modules so the pump can be monitored or controlled by an external controller with the use of signal transmitters.
 MAGNA3 pumps can be monitored or controlled by wireless communitcation means without adding expansion modules.

-We offer more information regarding the GO Remote control for the MAGNA and MAGNA3 pumps on the main product page.
 You can view the complete MAGNA3 technical information booklet for more detailed information.